garry-clawson/robot_programming/Presentation.md

 1. <b>Transition from odometry to lidar based navigation</b> - for squaring up we could check angles (say 15 degrees either side of closest  contact point) to identify if they are the same value.
 If they are then the robot is square, if not, then rotate accordingly.

 1. <b>Lidar scans</b> - I utilised a wall following technique using Lidar.
-I reduced the field of View and tried to increase the density of the scan over a shorter field.
+I reduced the Field of View (FoV) and tried to increase the density of the scan over a shorter field.
 However, scan points will traverse through the hedge making lidar unpredictable if wall following a vine row.
 Physical markers may be required within the environment.

 1. <b>Front facing camera</b> - The front facing camera was deployed however constantly rotating the robot towards the vine would cause divots in the surrounding ground area.
-GThis would, over time, impact positioning and eventually imaging.
+This would, over time, impact positioning and eventually imaging.
 Utilizing the side facing cameras could reduce this issue.

 1. <b>Multi-robot</b> - The system is not yet suitable for multi-robot systems.
 Seperate arena's would be required at the current stage of development.
 The messaging would need to be improved and subscriptions managed to ensure robots did not repeat tasks.